 An ideal study schedule is 5 days a week for one hour and a half every day.
 Divide this daily study time into segments, for 30 minutes each.
 If you are particularly vulnerable in Vocabulary, boost your skills by carrying flashcards with you.
 They may be physical or virtual flashcards on your mobile app.

 Schedule another practice test one month before taking the GRE, and then for each week following that.
 Your last practice test should be 1 week before the day of your actual test.
 Implement the standard time limits for each section of the test.
 Spend 1.5 hours to review your test results.
 Remember to take your study schedule seriously.
 Mark your practice test dates on your calendar and show up on time for your study sessions.

 There are numerous benefits to taking practice tests.
 According to research, taking practice tests is one of the most effective methods to study for a major exam.

 - It will give you valuable information so that you can create an efficient study plan.

 Taking practice tests will help you gauge your weak and strong points, serving as a baseline for your study plan.
-It is from where you will figure out what subjects you need to focus on and which ones (your strengths) you should build up on.
+It is from where you will figure out what subjects you need to focus on and which ones (your strengths) you should build upon.

 - It is highly motivating.

-You become more confident of your knowledge and test-taking abilities by taking GRE practice tests.
+You become more confident in your knowledge and test-taking abilities by taking GRE practice tests.
 Being familiar with the format of the test and its timing, you can better learn how to ace the questions in the test.

 - It will help you understand your mistakes.